sedkis/websocket-example/README.md

 ```

 and your server is ready to accept connections at "ws://localhost:3001"
-it will emit messages to all clients except requesting.
+it will emit messages to all clients except the requesting client.